gamejolt/doc-game-api/v1.x/trophies/index.md

 On Game Jolt, trophies are always listed in order from easiest to most difficult to achieve.

-You can also tag trophies on the site as "secret."
+You can also tag trophies on the site as "secret".
 A sercet trophy's image and description is not visible until a gamer has achieved it.

 ## URL Endpoint